lucax88x/PrimitiveObsession/README.md

 builder.RegisterInstance(ConfigurationManager.AppSetting).As<NameValueCollection>();
 ```

+Voilà.
+No more primitives.<br />
-Or may be you could be tempted to define a custom service for collecting all of your configuration parameters:
+You could also be tempted to define a custom service for collecting all of your configuration parameters:

 ```csharp
 class MyConfigs